Updated: Nov 4, 2020

 For the Defendant, we are assuming that no rent has been paid since 19th January 2019 if not before.
 The Defendant exits the property at eviction and we expect if they have no where to go the State will house them.
 Whilst this is upsetting and difficult the economic loss to the Defendant is zero.

 When the position of the two systems is contrasted you can see why we want Claimants to swap to using our system.
-We not only process the transfer, but we DRIVE the transfer of the possession order to achieve the best possible turnaround time.
+We not only process the transfer, but we DRIVE the transfer of the adverse possession, adverse possession laws, adverse possession rights to achieve the best possible turnaround time.
 The outcome to the Defendant is the same either way.
 They will be moving at some point – and whilst the impact of eviction cannot be underestimated – we don’t think Claimants should suffer the delay and loss that the current system seems to treat as OK.
 It just isn’t a situation we can support.